KI7MT/wspr-analytics/experiments/README.md

 The scripts in this directory are used for exploring the use of [Spark][], [Apache Arrow][], [Scala][] and other Big Data frameworks to:

-1. Reduce CSV on-disk storage space
+1. Reduce WSPR CSV on-disk storage space
-1. Improve CSV read-times and portability
+1. Improve read-times and portability
 1. Improve query performance
 1. Produce a cost effective, yet scalable, analytics solution for WSPR data

-An additional deminsion that could be explored is streaming.
-There are many frameworks that can be employed in this area for those with suffecient energy.
+An additional dimension that could be explored is streaming.
+For those with suffecient energy, there are many frameworks that can be employed in this
+area:

 * [Apache Storm][]
 * [Spark Streaming][]